By Taralinda Willis

 - A discussion in a committee meeting about increasing limitations on stormwater runoff from new residential construction.

-- An agenda item for a vote on the local rules around short-term rentals.
+- A city council agenda item for a vote on the local rules around short-term rentals.

-- A comment from a member of the public about the rapid growth of the population in a particular neighborhood, which could lead to a need for larger schools in the next five years.
+- A comment from a member of the public in the city council meeting minutes about the rapid growth of the population in a particular neighborhood, which could lead to a need for larger schools in the next five years.

 - A mention in a discussion about how neighboring cities are finding success in attracting businesses with a tax incentive program.